afeklab/LR-models-for-repair-enzyme-specificity-predictions/README.md

    `numpy`, `pandas`, `scikit-learn`, `matplotlib`, `seaborn`, `logomaker`, `scipy`, `statsmodels`
 3. **Open and run each notebook** independently.
    The notebooks are self-contained and will display figures directly.

 ---

-## Citation
-If you use these notebooks or data in your own work, please cite:
-> Levy, N. *et al.* “Mapping the sequence and structural logic of DNA glycosylase recognition of cytosine deamination lesions” (2026).

----